 Author, Artist, Maker and Publisher.
 I work as a Senior Interaction Designer at Microsoft.
 My passionate hobbies include illustration, writing books, cooking and making.
 I also like to tell stories about my fictional friends - I love the alchemy of cooking and the art of making jewelry and perfume.

 Billabong Flats is a mythical place in the Australian Bush.
-It shares space with other imaginary places like the Five Acre Wood, the Peace Rock, and the abode of Ratty and Mole.
+It is somewhere on the Eastern part of the continent, in the hills, between Sydney and Melbourne, thereabouts.
+It is also in another fictional world at the same time.
+Billabong Flats shares virtual space within my love affair with other imaginary places like the Five Acre Wood, the Peace Rock, and the abode of Ratty and Mole.
 It is just as real as you’d like it to be – no more, and no less.

 As long as I can remember, I have loved images of Brolgas.
 They are a crane-like bird that lives in marshes and on the plains.
 One of my favorite images is from Sydney Long called Spirit of the Plains.
 It has a woman with pipes, walking through long grass, followed by a dancing set of Brolgas.

 Here she is the piper, and they her companions.
 Dancing, weaving, living spirit beings.
 It is almost as if the flute and grasses dance together to create their wild energy.